The University of Queensland

 Other Qualifications Completed in Year 12

 You are also required to meet relevant subject prerequisites for the course you are applying for.
-This will be satisfied by successful completion of Senior secondary subjects (or equivalent).
+This will be satisfied by successful completion of senior secondary subjects (or equivalent).
 Any additional entry requirements must also be satisfied.

 For more information on the calculation of selection ranks for Year 12 students see UQ’s Study website or contact UQ Admissions.